Russian

 These were the first modern heavy guns in Russian navy and were built to a Obukhov/Canet design.
-They were modified after the Russo-Japanese war to decrease loading time.
+They were modified after the Russo-Japanese war to decrease the loading time.
 68 guns were originally built and in 1914 additional guns were ordered from Britain and Obukhov to replace worn-out older guns.
-20 new guns were completed by Obukhov.
+Apparently none were completed by Britain but 20 new guns were completed by Obukhov.

-After the decommissioning of the ships guns were removed and put into storage.
-Six of these guns were put on the railroad mountings and stationed in the Far East.
+When the Russian ships were decommissioned their guns were removed and put into storage.
+Six of these guns were later put on railroad mountings and stationed in the Far East.

 Gun Characteristics